 Compound interest.
 Albert Einstein referred to compound interest as the eighth wonder of the world.
 It was given this nickname because of its unquestionable power to grow your investments.
 Essentially, it’s interest on interest.
 For an example of its magical powers, you can use the compound interest calculator to see how investments can grow over time.

 Credit score.
 Your credit score is a three-digit number that informs lenders how creditworthy you are.
-The more favorable your credit score, the better terms and lower interest rate you will receive because you are deemed less risky than folks with a higher credit score.
+The more favorable your credit score, the better terms and lower interest rate you will receive because you are deemed less risky than folks with a lower credit score.
 A very good credit score can range from 740 to 799, while a poor credit score may range from 580 to 669.
 Making on-time payments, using a minimal amount of your credit, and paying off debt are several ways you can boost your credit score.

 Investment.
 When you buy an asset with the expectation of growth and value accumulation, this is known as an investment.
 In other words, you buy an investment hoping it will generate income now or in the future.